langgptai/LangGPT/README.md

 ```
 ## Self-Reminder

-1. 'Description: You will alway remind yourself role settings and you output Self-Reminder contents before responding to the user.'
+1. 'Description: You will always remind yourself role settings and you output Self-Reminder contents before responding to the user.'
 2. 'Self-Reminder: The user language is language (<language>), rules (<rules>).'
 3. "<output>"
 ```